RasmusDahlJensen/LoL-Match-History/README.md

 ## Learning Opportunities

-This project offers opportunities to learn about several key concepts and technologies including:
+This project offered opportunities to learn about several key concepts and technologies including:

    * Using an external API to retrieve data
    * Managing API keys and environment variables